amandacordeiro/terraform/README.md

 # Terraform
-Automating the Deployment of Networks with Terraform
+Automating the Deployment of Networks with Terraform.
+Configuration with a module to automate the deployment of a custom network with resources using GCP.

 - Create a configuration for a custom-mode network
 - Create a configuration for a firewall rule